 Some people need to have a stoma.
 This is where a section of bowel is brought out through an opening on your stomach area (abdomen).
+This part of the bowel then empties into a bag which is stuck onto your skin (stoma bag).
+This then involves you regularly emptying or changing this bag.
 You may have a temporary stoma to let your bowel rest after surgery.
 Some people may need a permanent stoma, for example if the remaining ends of bowel can’t be joined together.

-If you have a small, very early cancer or if you can't have major surgery, your surgeon may offer you a local resection.
-This is called transanal endoscopic mircosurgery (TEM).
+If you have a small, very early rectal cancer or if you can't have major surgery, your surgeon may offer you a local resection.
+This is called transanal endoscopic mircosurgery (TEMS) or transanal minimally invasive surgery (TAMIS).
 The surgeon passes the surgical instruments through the back passage (anus) so you will not have any cuts in your stomach area (abdomen).
 The surgeon uses the instruments to remove the cancer and the surrounding healthy tissue, to make sure that no cancer cells are left behind.
 If the surgeon can't remove the cancer this way, they may need to switch to a larger operation.
 If there is a chance of this happening, your surgeon will tell you before your operation.

-Surgery involves taking away the part of the rectum where the cancer is, together with all the surrounding fatty tissue and the sheet of tissue that contains lymph nodes and blood vessels (mesorectum).
+If the cancer is in the rectum or the sigmoid colon, you will probably be offered an anterior resection.
+In this operation part, or all, of the rectum or sigmoid colon is removed together with all the surrounding fatty tissue and the sheet of tissue that contains lymph nodes and blood vessels (mesorectum).
 This reduces the risk of the cancer coming back.
-This operation is called total mesorectal excision (TME).
-TME is the gold standard treatment for cancers in the middle or lower section of the rectum.
+This technique is called total mesorectal excision (TME).
+TME is the gold standard (best) treatment for cancers in the rectum and is performed by all surgeons in the UK.

 For cancers in the lower part of the rectum, the surgeon will remove most of the rectum.
 They will join the end of the colon to the anus.
 This join is called a colo-anal anastomosis.
 Sometimes the surgeon uses the end of the colon to make a pouch, called a J pouch (colo-anal J pouch surgery) This acts like the rectum to store bowel movements before you go to the toilet.
 You may need to have a stoma while your bowel heals.
 In most cases, the stoma can be reversed after a few months.

 If the cancer is very low down in the rectum, your surgeon will need to remove the rectum and anus.
-This operation is called abdomino-perineal excision of the rectum (APeR).
-Your anus will be closed and you will have a permanent stoma.
+This operation is called abdomino-perineal resection of the rectum (APeR).
+This operation involves removing the whole of your rectum and anal canal.
+Your anus will be removed and the skin in this area will be closed.
+This means that you will have a permanent stoma.

 In open surgery, the surgeon will make one opening from just below your breastbone down to just above your pubic bone.
-In keyhole surgery, you will have three or four small openings in your stomach area (abdomen).
+In keyhole surgery, you will have three, four or more small openings in your stomach area (abdomen).
 The surgeon puts a long, thin tube with a light and camera (laparoscope) through one of the openings.
 This lets the surgeon see inside your abdomen.
 They pass surgical instruments through the other openings to remove the cancer.

-Both types of surgery have similar results when they are done by an experienced surgeon.
-The keyhole operation usually takes longer but you may recover more quickly.
+Open and keyhole surgery have similar results when they are done by an experienced surgeon.
+A keyhole operation usually takes longer but you may recover more quickly.
 Sometimes the surgeon will need to switch from keyhole to open surgery during the operation.
 Speak to your surgeon about the risks and benefits of both types of surgery and which option is best for you.

 Sometimes cancer can block the bowel, stopping bowel movements from passing through.
 This is called bowel obstruction.
 It can cause pain, bloating and vomiting (being sick).
-If this happens you will need to have an operation straight away.
+If this happens you will need to have an operation as soon as possible.

 The surgeon may unblock your bowel by putting in a hollow, expandable tube called a stent.
 This holds the bowel open so that bowel movements can pass through.
 The stent stays inside your bowel.
 You may have another operation later on to remove the cancer.